Chapter 8 File Compression

 8.1 tar

-command is used for file compression.
-It works with both tar
+The tar command is used for file compression.
+It works with both tar and

 - list files